 - Movement and expression: let the scene jump out from your photos, capture that true feeling of accomplishment, show the grit behind a great workout

-Maybe it’s at 9 AM, when the morning light pours through the arched windows, rebounding off the polished hardwood floors.
-Or maybe it’s in the late afternoon, when the autumn sunset illuminates your studio mirrors with a warm glow.
+Maybe it’s at 9:00, when the morning light pours through the arched windows, rebounding off the polished hardwood floors.
+Or maybe it’s in the late afternoon when the sunset illuminates your studio mirrors with a warm glow.

 Channel your inner third-person narrator and capture the story from an outsider’s vantage point.